hetznercloud/cli/CONTRIBUTING.md

 Additionally:
 - Optional flags should be the first in the usage string.
   - If there is more than one optional flag, you can use `[options]` to abbreviate.
-- Required flags should always be documented explicitly and after the positional arguments.
+- Required flags should always be documented explicitly and before the positional arguments, but after the optional flags.

 ### Subcommand groups